Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 TIP 2: How to plan a long-distance walk

-If the thought of planning a long-distance walk feels too complicated, you’ll find a step by step process to follow here.
+If the thought of planning a long-distance walk feels too complicated, follow this step by step process.
 I’ve used my walk along the GR 70 Chemin de Stevenson as a case study but the steps can be applied to any long-distance walk.

 (And if you rather not do any of the research yourself, you’ll find it all done for you in an I Love Walking in France guidebook )